blastclass/I030/README.md

 Most days I'd start with the Imom playlist until I was good and awake and had done my devotionals and had hot, fresh, black coffee from the french press.

-I'd fast until dark, except for the coffee, and I'd feast.
+I'd fast until dark, except for the coffee, and then I'd feast.
 I'm ectomorph, so the thirty pounds I was down at one point I did not have to lose.
 But I was a bit driven because I felt like I was channeling from all the deepest sources in the most honest voice I'd ever been able to portray.
 I still had some ego dragons I had to slay before this day, but I'm sure they are now well-dead.

 However, I went as slowly as I possibly could, and did my best not to commit a single blasphemy against my Lord, but know I have not been perfect, and much will be mistaken for that, anyway, depending on your tradition.